bormaxi8080/starred/README.md

 ## PowerShell

+- [ItsCyberAli/PowerMeUp](https://github.com/ItsCyberAli/PowerMeUp) - A small library of powershell scripts for post exploitation that you may need or use!
+It is also a custom reverse shell that you can use to add modules of your choice and not be stuck to things you do
 - [Johnng007/Live-Forensicator](https://github.com/Johnng007/Live-Forensicator) - Powershell Script to aid Incidence Response and Live Forensics |  Bash Script for MacOS Live Forensics and Incidence Response
 - [1njected/CMLoot](https://github.com/1njected/CMLoot) - Find interesting files stored on (System Center) Configuration Manager (SCCM/CM) SMB shares
 - [darkquasar/AzureHunter](https://github.com/darkquasar/AzureHunter) - A Cloud Forensics Powershell module to run threat hunting playbooks on data from Azure and O365